 It's because everybody has watched over two years while the Israeli military has blown up children and starved an entire population and blockaded it and prevented food and medicine from entering.

-Just last night, we had a uh a doctor from New Jersey, an ER doctor who spent two weeks in Gaza who just came back and described the malnourishment, the starvation, the horrors that that he saw.
+Just last night, we had a doctor from New Jersey, an ER doctor who spent two weeks in Gaza who just came back and described the malnourishment, the starvation, the horrors that he saw.

-And so, you know, I think it's gonna take a lot more than sort of playful Gen Z TikTok videos to undo this.
+And so, you know, I think it's going to take a lot more than sort of playful Gen Z TikTok videos to undo this.

-All right, the last question I want to ask you.
+All right, last question I want to ask you.

-Um people like Marjorie Taylor Green in response to your reporting seem seem outraged, specifically on the ground that all of this can remain so clandestine.
+People like Marjorie Taylor Green, in response to your reporting, seem outraged, specifically on the ground that all of this can remain so clandestine.

 The idea that there are presumably American citizens producing content for an American audience who are covertly being paid by a foreign government as part of a foreign influence campaign.

-And even if that itself is legal, taking payments from a foreign government, disclosure and transparency seem like they they they are are vital in order to know exactly who it is being paid by a foreign government.
+And even if that itself is legal, taking payments from a foreign government, disclosure and transparency seem like they are vital in order to know exactly who it is being paid by a foreign government.

-Yeah, so um Marjorie Taylor Greene is completely right about that.
+Yeah, so Marjorie Taylor Greene is completely right about that.

-I have a actually a separate piece coming out about this tomorrow that includes um those comments from Marjorie Taylor Green.
+I have actually a separate piece coming out about this tomorrow that includes those comments from Marjorie Taylor Green.

-I I spoke with several experts on on the Foreign Agents Registration Act, and they all told me that the influencers themselves need to register under Farad.
+I spoke with several experts on the Foreign Agents Registration Act, and they all told me that the influencers themselves need to register under FARA.

 They need to register as foreign agents.